CAVaccineInventory/airtable-publish/pipeline/README.md

 ## How This Works

-`airtable-export` is a worker that periodically fetches data from Airtable, runs it through a sanitization pass (including but not limited to removing superfluous or sensitive keys), then uploads the results.
+`airtable-export` is a worker that fetches data from Airtable upon a POST to `/publish`, runs it through a sanitization pass (including but not limited to removing superfluous or sensitive keys), then uploads the results.

 It fetches data using [the `airtable-export` Python package](https://github.com/simonw/airtable-export)